gwu-libraries/inventory_old/README.md

         $ vim wsgi.py

 5. Initialize database tables.
-(Be sure you are still using your virtualenv)
+WARNING: Be sure you are still using your virtualenv.
+DO NOT create a superuser when prompted!

         (ENV)$ cd /<INV_HOME>/inv
-        (ENV)$ python manage.py syncdb
+        (ENV)$ python manage.py syncdb --migrate

+    If you encounter an error during the above command that ends with:

+        TypeError: decode() argument 1 must be string, not None

+    Then you need to add location values to your profile.
+Open your .bashrc file in an editor:

+        $ vim ~/.bashrc

+    Enter the following values at the end of the file and save.

+        export LC_ALL=en_US.UTF-8
+        export LANG=en_US.UTF-8

+    Now, rerun the syncdb command

+6. Create the database super user

+        $ python manage createsuperuser

+    Enter your information when prompted

-6. Copy the Apache virtual host file to the Apache2 directory
+7. Copy the Apache virtual host file to the Apache2 directory

         $ cd /<INV_HOME>/inventory
         $ sudo cp apache/inventory /etc/apache2/sites-available/inventory

-7. Update the values in the Apache virtual host file.
+8. Update the values in the Apache virtual host file.

     Edit the host port number
     Edit your server name (base url)